THEMES AND TRACKS

 Aspects of genetic profiling as a tool for disaster victim identification

 Interpretation and evidentiary strength of DNA or RNA findings including statistics, mixture interpretation, and activity level propositions

 Generating intelligence and investigative leads, including phenotyping & ancestry, investigative genetic genealogy, familial searches, and databasesx

 Chair: Professor Bela Kubat Co-chair: Associate Professor Martin Josefsson

 Maastricht Univ. / NFI, The Netherlands NFC / Linköping Univ., Sweden

 Forensic medical science can both contribute to and profit from the extensive knowledge in other forensic fields presented at this conference.
 In particular, in the much-discussed fields of physical child abuse or death in custody, novel psychoactive substances, human performance substances, forensic neuropathology, age estimation of injuries or innovative in vitro and in vivo models for predictions of drug action and toxicity, forensic medicine and toxicology play a key role.

 Chair: Professor Christophe Champod Co-chair: Professor Didier Meuwly

 UNIL, Switzerland NFI/ Univ. of Twente, The Netherlands

 This Track focuses on the forensic examination of all types of marks and impressions (e.g. firearms, tools footwear, garment and documents) and all types of biometric traces (e.g. friction ridge skin, face, speech, body, gait, handwriting and signature).
-It is open to submissions reporting on the examiner-based and automatic approaches, reporting on the source and activity level inference and reporting on the intelligence, investigative and evaluative phase of the forensic process.
-Multidisciplinary topics such as the combination of biometric traces or the combination of toolmarks and biological traces are also welcome.
+Particular emphasis will be placed upon examiner-based and automatic approaches, reporting on the source and activity level inference and reporting on the intelligence, investigative and evaluative phase of the forensic process, together with multidisciplinary topics such as the combination of biometric traces or the combination of toolmarks and biological traces.